Peter Lovatt

-Peter Lovatt, (born 30 October 1964) better known as Doctor Dance, is a UK based author and a Dance psychologist.
+Peter Lovatt (born 30 October 1964), better known as Doctor Dance, is a UK based author and a Dance psychologist.

 Early life and education

 Lovatt overcame a significant reading disability to pursue degrees in Psychology & English, Neural Computation, and Experimental Cognitive Psychology after working as a professional dancer in musical theater.
-He is a PhD in Experimental Cognitive Psychology.
+He has a PhD in Experimental Cognitive Psychology.

 Professional career

 Lovatt founded the Dance Psychology Lab at the University of Hertfordshire in 2008.

 Lovatt co-founded Movement in Practice, a methodology that enhances the human experience in social care, education, business, and health.

 Peter has participated in keynote addresses with Lin-Manuel Miranda, Sir Richard Branson, Steve "The Woz" Wozniak, Geena Davis, Oprah Winfrey, and Barack Obama.

 In 2022, Lovatt and Dame Darcey Bussell introduced the Move-Assure Dance for Mental Wellbeing program.

 He is a former pro dancer and lecturer at The Royal Ballet Academy in London.

 Lovatt is the Director of Dance Psychology at Movement in Practice.